Guidesense is an assistive device for the visually impaired based on unique technology.

 The operation of the Guidesense device is based on high-frequency radar technology developed by VTT Technical Research Centre of Finland Ltd. The radar signal goes through typical clothing materials.
 This makes it possible to use Guidesense discreetly beneath clothing, for example under a jacket.

-The device is primary meant for outdoor use.
-Indoors, where there are typically many obstacles nearby, interpreting the vibration and voice feedback is more challenging.
+The current device version is primarily meant for outdoor use.
+Indoors, where there are typically many obstacles nearby, Guidesense may report close obstacles too frequently.

 Guidesense device was tested during the Summer of 2016 in a two-week clinical trial approved by the National Supervisory Authority for Welfare and Health (Valvira).
 VTT's partners were Kuopio University Hospital and the Finnish Federation of the Visually Impaired (FFVI).